ICT Button with Arrow Green Leaf Toucan Extended

 5) Outdated Design and Missing Trust Signals

-A website that looks old or generic can make your business seem unprofessional or unreliable.
-Customers want to feel safe before hiring someone to work in their home.
+If your website looks old or boring, it can make your business seem unprofessional or sketchy.
+People want to feel safe before letting someone into their home.
 Your site should show trust signals like:

 • Verified Google reviews